-- Heavy goods vehicle (HGV) a goods vehicle over 3.5 tonnes gross vehicle weight.
-For the purpose of FORS, this includes wheeled plant, for example mobile cranes, concrete pumps and volumetric mixers.
-This does NOT however include for example earth moving machinery, excavators, hoists, elevating work platforms, reach stackers and forklifts - Van a goods vehicle up to and including 3.5 tonnes gross vehicle weight - Passenger carrying vehicle (PCV) a passenger vehicle with more than eight passenger seats - Car a passenger vehicle with up to eight passenger seats

-Powered two-wheeler (P2W) - a powered two-wheeler vehicle, including motorcycles and mopeds
+- Heavy goods vehicle (HGV) a goods vehicle over 3.5 tonnes gross vehicle weight or alternatively fuelled vehicle over 4.25 tonnes gross vehicle weight.
+This includes wheeled plant, for example mobile cranes, concrete pumps and volumetric mixers.
+However, this does NOT include the following examples: earth moving machinery, excavators, hoists, elevating work platforms, reach stackers and forklifts - Van a goods vehicle up to and including 3.5 tonnes gross vehicle weight, including alternatively fuelled vehicles with a gross vehicle weight of up to 4.25 tonnes - Passenger Carrying Vehicle (PCV) a passenger vehicle with more than eight passenger seats - Car a passenger vehicle with up to eight passenger seats - Powered Light Vehicle (PLV) a powered two, three or four wheeled vehicle for either passenger or cargo use.
+For example; cargo bikes, motorcycles, scooters, mopeds, quad bikes, and microcars (this includes the sub-category of electric cycles known as Electric Assist Pedal Cycles)1